 Frequently asked questions

 If you have any specific queries, please contact our team

 We ship all over Europe since November 2022.
 US orders will dispatch early 2023.

 2. How much does biped cost?

-The subscription is 129 CHF / month (129€, 129$), with 1 month free at the beginning, and no minimum duration for the subscription.
+The subscription is 129 CHF / month (129€, 129$), with 1 month free at the beginning.
+The minimum contract duration after the 30 days trial is 12 months.
 After 36 months, if you want to keep it, you stop paying.
 Otherwise, switch to the next version!

 3. What is included in the box?

 We deliver a biped device, 2 batteries, a charger, links to user manual, quick start guide, a link to download our app, and a pair of bone-conduction headphones.

 4. What kind of obstacles can it detect?

 biped can detect all sorts of obstacles in front of you: branches, traffic signs, holes, staircases going down, drop-offs... day and night.